Paradox Ministries Reconciliation: translations of the word in English, Hebrew and Arabic

 The Beit Netanel Board is an Israeli amutah, the equivalent of a British charity, and subject to the same legal rules.

-Please send your gift by cheque made out to “Paradox Ministries” and sent to the Rev Tony Higton, The Rectory, 47 Castle Rising Road, South Wootton, King’s Lynn, Norfolk PE30 3JA.
-If you are a UK taxpayer please Gift Aid your donation using the online form OR take out a standing order to support the ministry regularly using the form below.
+Please send your gift by cheque made out to “Paradox Ministries” and sent to the The Rev Tony Higton, 2 Heggerscales Cottages, Kirkby Stephen CA17 4HZ, United Kingdom.
+If you are a UK taxpayer please Gift Aid your donation or take out a standing order to support the ministry regularly using the form below.
 Paradox Ministries undertakes that no more than 5% of any gift is used for administration of Paradox which runs this website.
 Any gift, however small or large, is most welcome.
 Each gift facilitates reconciliation with God and among Jewish and Arab people in Jerusalem through the Prince of Peace.

 VIDEO OF RACHEL’S STORY